Health & Safety Information

 To protect audiences and the community from illness and to slow transmission of COVID-19, the resident companies of the Denver Performing Arts Complex: Colorado Ballet, Colorado Symphony, Denver Center for the Performing Arts, and Opera Colorado will require all who attend public performances in Boettcher Concert Hall, Buell Theatre, Ellie Caulkins Opera House, Garner Galleria Theatre, Jones Theatre, Kilstrom Theatre, Singleton Theatre, and Wolf Theatre be fully vaccinated against COVID-19 with an FDA or WHO emergency-approved or full-approved vaccine beginning October 1, 2021.

 Patrons are “Fully vaccinated” two weeks after the second dose in a two-dose series or two weeks after a single-dose vaccine.
-Children under the age of 12―who are ineligible to receive the vaccine―must instead provide proof of a negative COVID-19 PCR test taken within 72 hours of the performance start time or a negative COVID-19 antigen test taken within six hours of the performance start time.
+Children under the age of 12 must provide proof of a negative third-party-administered COVID-19 test.
+(PCR test taken within seventy-two hours of the performance start time or rapid antigen test taken within six hours of the performance start time)

 Accommodations are being considered for people with a medical condition or closely held religious belief that prevents vaccination.
 Details about accommodations will be announced along with the process to verify vaccine information in September.